 Papst Licensing GmbH & Co., K.G. v.
 Apple, Inc. et al. (E.D.
 Tex., PTAB, Fed.
 Cir.)

-Represent patent owners in case involving allegations of patent infringement related to high data rate, device-independent information transfer against multiple cell phone manufacturers.
+Trial and appellate counsel for Papst enforcing patents related to high data rate, device-independent information transfer against multiple cell phone manufacturers.
 Trial court denied motion to transfer venue and appeal court denied mandamus.
-Navigated the filing of twenty-three (23) IPRs of data transfer technology patents by nine (9) accused infringers, securing non-institution of many petitions and resulting in survival of patentable claims asserted in litigation.
-Obtained $5.9 million jury verdict against one defendant; other defendants settled favorably.
+DiNovo Price navigated the filing of twenty-three (23) IPRs of data transfer technology patents by nine (9) accused infringers, securing non-institution of many petitions and resulting in survival of patentable claims asserted in litigation.
+Obtained a $5.9 million jury verdict against Samsung and settled favorably while appeal pending.

 Papst Licensing GmbH & Co.
 KG v.
 Altera Corp., Xilinx, Inc. (Fed.
 Cir., N.D.
 Cal., & D. Del.)

-Represented patent owner in enforcement of patents related to generating and verifying tests for memory devices.
-Obtained dismissal of declaratory judgment action brought by accused infringer.
-Represented patent owner in appeals of dismissal and patentability pursuant to 35 U.S.C. § 101 to the Federal Circuit.
+Represented Papst in enforcement of patents related to generating and verifying tests for memory devices.
+Obtained dismissal of declaratory judgment action brought by accused infringer and represented patent owner in appeals of dismissal and patentability pursuant to 35 U.S.C. § 101.

 Digital Reg of Texas, LLC v.
 Adobe Systems Inc. et al. (Fed.
 Cir. & N.D.
 Cal.)

-Represented patent owner in enforcement of patents related to digital rights management, including a jury trial and subsequent appeal against Adobe.
+Represented Digital Reg in action alleging infringement of patents related to digital rights management, including a jury trial and subsequent appeal against Adobe.
 Attained multiple favorable settlements.

 Biochemistry and Protein Engineering, Confidential Matter (W.D.
 Wis.)

-Prior to joining the firm, partner Nicole Glauser served as part of team that represented one of world’s largest chemical companies in a patent infringement case relating to genetically-engineered enzymes used to make fuel ethanol; obtained trial court judgment invalidating patent for lack of written description that was affirmed on appeal.
+Prior to joining the firm, Nicki served as part of a team that defended one of world’s largest chemical companies in a patent infringement case relating to genetically engineered enzymes used to make fuel ethanol.
+The trial court invalidated the patent for lack of written description.
+Ruling upheld on appeal.